You might be missing the real story on iTunes Music Downloads, indie labels.

 The following comes from an executive at an established label that wishes to remain anonymous.

 The reason why I feel like I need to address is because there are a lot of labels that may have moved on from this topic after last week without realizing that there are very serious issues that need to be focused on.
-I am saying this to you as someone who oversees a very substantial catalog on both the recording and publishing sides, and I’ll leave it at that.
-Let’s just say I’m in the mix with many labels but I won’t get into the specifics of exactly from what level I am speaking.
+I am saying this to you as someone who oversees a very substantial catalog on both the recording and publishing sides.
+And I’ll leave it at that.
+Let’s just say I’m in the mix with many labels but I won’t get into the specifics.

 “Whether or not Apple wakes up one day and decides to tear down its iTunes music download store is not the most important thing.
 Because they are already starting to get rid of it.”